 The NFL is a quarterback driven league.
 No player’s performance has a bigger impact on whether they make it to the Super Bowl or not.
 For the most part, elite signal callers tend to run the show.
 However, we have seen multiple game-managers find their way into the big game.

 The big difference between those game-managers and the elite quarterbacks, is the ability to get back to the big game.
-There have been just 20 quarterbacks to make it to the final game of the season more than once.
-Of those 20, only 12 have made it on three separate occasions.
+There have been just 20 quarterbacks to make multiple Super Bowl appearances.
+Of those 20, only 12 have made at least 3 trips.